rust-lang/book/second-edition/nostarch/chapter12.md

 The signature of `parse_config` now indicates that it returns a `Config` value.
-In the body of `parse_config`, where we used to return string slices that reference `String` values in `args`, we've now chosen to define `Config` to contain owned `String` values.
-The `args` variable in `main` is the owner of the argument values and is only letting the `parse_config` function borrow them, though, which means we'd violate Rust's borrowing rules if `Config` tried to take ownership of the values in `args`.
+In the body of `parse_config`, where we used to return string slices that reference `String` values in `args`, we’ve now chosen to define `Config` to contain owned `String` values.
+The `args` variable in `main` is the owner of the argument values and is only letting the `parse_config` function borrow them, though, which means we’d violate Rust’s borrowing rules if `Config` tried to take ownership of the values in `args`.

 There are a number of different ways we could manage the `String` data, and the